Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \subsection{The Type System}

-APCP types processes by assigning binary session types to channel endpoints.
+\APCP types processes by assigning binary session types to names.
 Following Curry-Howard interpretations, we present session types as linear logic propositions (cf., e.g., Caires \etal~\cite{journal/mscs/CairesPT16}, Wadler~\cite{conf/icfp/Wadler12}, Caires and P\'erez~\cite{conf/esop/CairesP17}, and Dardha and Gay~\cite{conf/fossacs/DardhaG18}).
 We extend these propositions with recursion and \emph{priority} annotations on connectives.
-Intuitively, actions typed with lower priority should not be blocked by those with higher priority.
+Intuitively, prefixes typed with lower priority should not be blocked by those with higher priority.

-We write $\pri, \opri, \pi, \rho, \ldots$ to denote priorities, and $\omega$ to denote the ultimate priority that is greater than all other priorities and cannot be increased further.
+We write $\pri, \pi, \rho, \ldots$ to denote priorities, and $\omega$ to denote the ultimate priority that is greater than all other priorities and cannot be increased further.
 That is, $\forall \pri \in \mbb{N}.~\omega > \pri$ and $\forall \pri \in \mbb{N}.~\omega + \pri = \omega$.